A Generalization of Hierarchical Exchangeability on Trees to Directed Acyclic Graphs: Introduction

 \begin{thm} If a $G$-type random array $\bX$ is DAG-exchangeable, then there exists a measurable function $g: [0,1]^{\AA_G} \to \XX$ such that

 where the $U_\beta$ are independent $[0,1]$-uniform random variables. \end{thm}

-In fact, in this work we prove a slightly more general result than the above, namely that `consistent' representations can be found for each $C$-type array, simultaneously for all $C\in\AA_G$.
-In particular, for every DAG-exchangeable random array with indices in $\mathbb{N}^G$ and each downward-closed subset $C$ of $G$, there is a canonical way of generating a random array with the index set $\mathbb{N}^C$.
+In fact, in this work we prove a slightly more general result than the above, namely that `consistent' representations can be found for each $C$-type array, simultaneously for all $C\in\AA_G$. \begin{defi} Let $\CC$ be a sequence consisting of distinct closed sets of $G$'s vertices.
+A \textbf{$\CC$-type random array collection} in $\XX$ is a sequence of random variable families where each $\bX_C$ is a $C$-type random array. \end{defi} In particular, for every DAG-exchangeable random array with indices in $\mathbb{N}^G$ and each downward-closed subset $C$ of $G$, there is a canonical way of generating a random array with the index set $\mathbb{N}^C$.
 Our main representation theorem provides representations for all such induced random arrays, simultaneously.
 We will refer to such a family of consistent representations, for all induced $C$-type arrays, as being {\it fine-grained}.

 There are many reasons for considering such generalized random arrays as we do here.
 Partial exchangeability was considered by de Finetti himself.
 For instance in \cite[Ch.
 12]{de1975theory}, he discusses its role in both parametric and nonparametric Bayesian statistics.
 In the 1980s the subject flourished\footnote{ Two somewhat recent surveys of the early results in this field are given in \cite{austin2012exchangeable} and \cite{aldous2009more}.}, and $d$-dimensional random arrays (i.e., matrices and tensors) emerged as fundamental structures underlying the theory of partial exchangeability.
 Indeed, in the foundational work of \cite{hoover1979relations}, separately exchangeable arrays together with their joint and weak exchangeable counterparts, are seen to arise quite naturally as mathematical objects.
 However, even there, the question of when representations arise for other partially exchangeable random arrays is posed in Section 7.
 As already mentioned, \cite{austin:panchenko:2014} is one work in this direction using probabilistic arguments in the spirit of \cite{aldous1981representations} and \cite{kallenberg2006probabilistic}.
 Also, using ultraproducts and other model theoretic tools in the spirit of \cite{hoover1979relations}, the work of \cite{crane2017relative, crane2018relatively} introduce the quite general notion of {\it relative} exchangeability, from which many forms of partial exchangeability can be extracted.